yoniblum/ENG4000-Team-A-F/docs/sprint-retrospective.md

-The retrospective meeting will be a streamlined, decision making process that allows us to walk through what worked well for the team and what did not during the past or the current sprint.The main aim of this meeting is to hear out personal opinions and ideas in a no-judgement zone in order to improve the team efficiency and dynamics.
+The retrospective meeting will be a streamlined, decision making process that allows us to walk through what worked well for the team and what did not during the past or the current sprint.
+The main aim of this meeting is to hear out personal opinions and ideas in a no-judgement zone in order to improve the team efficiency and dynamics.

 We suspect this meeting will run an hour long, taking place after the sprint review and before